-Approves the May Revision request of \$146 million General Fund in 2023-24 and \$292 million ongoing for an additional, planned State Supplementary Program (SSP) increase of approximately 8.6 percent, effective January 1, 2024.
-Adopts the May Revision Governor's Trailer Bill Language.

-Adopts Trailer Bill Language to create a new payment standard for the State Supplemental Payment portion of the SSI/SSP grants, based on the state option of moving from the current "payment level method" to the "total expenditure method."
+- Approves the May Revision request of \$146 million General Fund in 2023-24 and \$292 million ongoing for an additional, planned State Supplementary Program (SSP) increase of approximately 8.6 percent, effective January 1, 2024.
+Adopts the May Revision Governor's Trailer Bill Language, as placeholder. - Adopts placeholder Trailer Bill Language to create a new payment standard for the State Supplemental Payment portion of the SSI/SSP grants, based on the state option of moving from the "total expenditure method" to the "payment level method."